yuvalmGS/gigaspaces-wiki-jekyll/xap100/global-http-session-sharing.markdown

 {%endvbar%}

-# Session Sharing with your Application
+# Application Session Sharing

-Configure your web application to use the GigaSpaces session manager, deploy the GigaSpaces in-memory data grid (IMDG) and deploy your web application.
+Configure your web application to use the XAP session manager, deploy the XAP in-memory data grid (IMDG) and deploy your web application.
 That's it!

 There is no need to change the web application or plug in any custom code in order to enable session sharing between servers running in remote data centers.
 In addition, you don't have to add the HTTP session classes to the IMDG classpath.